Combatting child labor in Paraguay.

 Lee sobre Paraguay Okakuaa en español.

-The project’s general objective is "to support Paraguay in its efforts to reduce the worst forms of child labor and improve labor law compliance and working conditions, with a particular focus on the Department of Guairá,” specifically in the municipalities of Borja, Iturbe, Troche, Paso Yobai and Villarrica.
+The project supports Paraguay in its efforts to reduce the worst forms of child labor, combat forced labor, and improve labor law compliance and working conditions, with a particular focus on the departments of Guairá and Boquerón.

 Funding for this project is provided by the United States Department of Labor.